u-blox/baud-rate-test/README.md

 * `TEST_DURATION_SECONDS`: duration of each iteration of the test, default 10 seconds.

 # Running The Test
-* Clone this repo, fetch your chosen version of `mbed-os` into it and set your mbed target/toolchain.
+* Clone this repo, fetch your chosen version of `mbed-os` into it and set your chosen mbed target/toolchain as defaults.
 * Perform the hardware setup steps above and consider any items you may wish to change in `mbed_app.json`.
-* Connect your target hardware and then compile and run the test with:
+* Connect your target hardware and then compile/run the test with:

 `mbed test -v -n tests-unit_tests-default`